wpeverest/everest-forms/readme.txt

 * **[Premium] Collect Digital Signatures:** Need to collect signatures from customers on an online form?
 Or, make them sign an important contract?
 With the E-Signature form field exclusively available on Everest Forms pro, it's easy as ABC.

 * **[Premium] [Save and Continue:](https://wpeverest.com/wordpress-plugins/everest-forms/save-and-continue/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** Worried that user will abandon long form in the middle.
 No worries, we have you covered.
 Save and Continue addon will allows users to save their partially filled information and continue to work on it later.

+* **[Premium] [Repeater Fields:](https://wpeverest.com/wordpress-plugins/everest-forms/repeater-fields/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** Allow users to repeatedly add a set of form fields within the form.
+Users can create as many subfields as they wish and enter all necessary data.
+This helps you create short, concise, and user-friendly forms for your website.

+* **Elementor Widget:** Everest Forms comes with an inbuilt Elementor widget that you can easily drag and drop in your Elementor builder.
+Hence, you can get full advantage of all the styles and customization options that Elementor provides.

+* **[Premium] [Calculation Fields:](https://wpeverest.com/wordpress-plugins/everest-forms/calculations/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** Calculations addon makes it quite simple to calculate field values that are updated in real-time.
+It can handle from simple additions, subtractions, or multiplication to complicated geometric operations.

 **Create Different Form Types without Any Coding Skills**
 * [Contact Form](https://demo.wpeverest.com/everest-forms/)